Bordered Floer homology and contact structures: Preliminaries

 \subsubsection{Gradient flows on foliated open books}

 As in Section~\ref{sec:supp-cs}, we consider the smooth manifold with foliated boundary $(M, \partial M, \mathcal{F})$ constructed from a foliated open book.
 The initial abstract data determines an equivalence class of circle-valued Morse functions $\pi \co M\setminus B\rightarrow S^1$ \cite[Section 5.2]{LV}.
 The level sets of $\pi$ are the pages, and the restriction $\pit \co \partial M\setminus B \rightarrow S^1$ is again a circle-valued Morse function with the same set of critical points.
-In this setting, one may consider the critical submanifolds of the gradient-like vector field.
+In this setting, one may consider the critical submanifolds of a gradient-like vector field for $\pi$ parallel to $\partial M$, which thus restricts to a gradient-like vector field for $\pit$.
 The intersection of the critical submanifolds with the regular level sets of $\pi$ determines sorting arcs on the pages of the corresponding abstract foliated open book \cite[Section 5.3]{LV}.
 Thus a foliated open book is sorted when a gradient-like vector field on $\partial M$ that satisfies the ordering conditions for sorting arcs extends to a gradient-like vector field on $M$ whose critical submanifolds are disjoint.

 Any surface with an open book foliation decomposes along regular leaves into square tiles that each contain precisely one hyperbolic singularity.
 Figure~\ref{fig:rgradient} shows the flowlines of a preferred $\nabla \pit$ on such a tile; these flowlines satisfy the ordering conditions in Definition~\ref{def:sorted}, although ensuring their extension to $M$ yields a sorted foliated open book may require stabilization.